-On May 11, 2020, the Dropbox Defendants filed a motion to dismiss the consolidated state court case based on the exclusive federal forum provisions contained in our amended and restated bylaws.
-On December 4, 2020, the state court issued an order granting our motion to dismiss the consolidated state court case.
-On December 15, 2020, the State Plaintiffs filed a notice of appeal of this order.
-We believe the appeal and claims are without merit and we intend to vigorously defend against them.
+The California state court litigation consolidated four putative class action lawsuits that were filed on August 30, 2019, September 5, 2019, September 13, 2019, and October 3, 2019, in the Superior Court of the State of California, San Mateo County, against the Company, certain of its officers and directors, underwriters of its IPO, and Sequoia Capital XII, L.P. and certain of its affiliated entities (collectively, the "Dropbox Defendants").
+On May 11, 2020, the Dropbox Defendants filed a motion to dismiss the consolidated state court case based on the exclusive federal forum provisions contained in the Company's amended and restated bylaws.
+On December 4, 2020, the state court issued an order granting the Company's motion to dismiss the consolidated state court case.
+On December 15, 2020, the state court plaintiffs filed a notice of appeal of this order.
+The appeal was fully briefed and an oral argument has been scheduled.
+The Company believes the appeal and claims are without merit and intends to vigorously defend against them.